rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ---
-title: Configuring Custom Clusters for Windows (Experimental)
+title: Configuring Custom Clusters for Windows
 weight: 2240
 ---

->**Notes:**
->
->- Configuring Windows clusters is new and improved for Rancher v2.3.0!
->- Still using v2.1.x or v2.2.x?
-See the documentation for how to provision Windows clusters on [previous versions]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/docs-for-2.1-and-2.2/).
-As of v2.1.10 and v2.2.4, the ability to provision Windows clusters has been removed in the 2.1.x and 2.2.x lines.

 _Available as of v2.3.0-alpha1_

->**Important:**
->
->Support for Windows nodes is currently an experimental feature and is not yet officially supported in Rancher.
-Therefore, we do not recommend using Windows nodes in a production environment.
+Rancher officially supports Windows nodes in Rancher v2.3.

 When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, you can use a mix of Linux and Windows hosts as your cluster nodes.